rfordatascience/tidytuesday/data/2019/2019-10-01/readme.md

 Jared's data is from top NY pizza restaurants, with a 6 point likert scale survey on ratings.
 The Barstool sports dataset has critic, public, and the Barstool Staff's rating as well as pricing, location, and geo-location.
 There are 22 pizza places that overlap between the two datasets.

+If you want to look more at geo-location of pizza places, checkout this one from [DataFiniti](https://www.kaggle.com/datafiniti/pizza-restaurants-and-the-pizza-they-sell).
+This includes 10000 pizza places, their price ranges and geo-locations.

 # Get the data!

 ```
 pizza_jared <- readr::read_csv("https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2019/2019-10-01/pizza_jared.csv")
 pizza_barstool <- readr::read_csv("https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2019/2019-10-01/pizza_barstool.csv")
+pizza_datafiniti <- readr::read_csv("https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2019/2019-10-01/pizza_datafiniti.csv")
 ```

 # Data Dictionary